Jo-Minken/Practice/Interview/Ruby and Rails.md

 - What is [SOLID Principles](https://itnext.io/solid-principles-explanation-and-examples-715b975dcad4) ?

-- Does Ruby allow multiple inheritances?
+- Does Ruby allow multiple inheritances?<br>
   Ruby does not allow inheriting from more than one parent class, but it does allow module mixins with include and extend.

-- What is the difference between include and extend?
+- What is the difference between include and extend?<br>
-  Both are mixins that allow injecting code from another module.
+  Both are mixins that allow injecting code from another module.<br>

-  But `include` allows accessing that code via class methods, while `extend` allows accessing that code via instance methods.
+  But `include` allows accessing that code via class methods, while `extend` allows accessing that code via instance methods.<br>

   ```ruby
   module Greetings